By Andrew Westcott 'M0WAN'

 All that is required for receiving signals via a pair of earth probes is an audio amplifier, but the situation is a little more complicated when designing for reception via an antenna, simply because of the need for a far higher input impedance.
 In practice, with both methods there is the mains hum which needs to be reduced to a sensible level, and higher frequency radio signals need to be filtered out to prevent intermodulation products finding their way down into the audio spectrum and producing phantom signals which aren't really there.

 The input to the board is at the top side and a hole (hidden behind the screen) is provided to fit onto the rear of a terminal post which will protrude into the tin from the equipment box front panel, this providing the support for the board.
-The metal screen was fitted to isolate the input of this first stage from the rest, and proved beneficial in improving the stability of the circuit as a whole although it does produce some microphonic effects.
-One day I may bung some silicone rubber between the screen and the tin to stop it vibrating about, but at the moment it really isn't that big a problem.
+The metal screen was fitted to isolate the input of this first stage from the rest, and proved beneficial in improving the stability of the circuit as a whole although it did initially produce some microphonic effects which were cured by soldering a thick wire between the sheild and the case to mechanically brace it.

 The circuit consists of a high impedance buffer stage forming the input, feeding two stages of conventional FET amplification, with a final buffer stage to provide a low impedance output to drive the following passive filter stages.
 I later fitted some basic RF filtering to control some slight RF breakthrough I experienced, but it wasn't essential as linearity seemed good and little RF demodulation was taking place.